Cape Town Museums - World Guide to Cape Town

 South Africa's oldest museum displays a wide range of artefacts related to the country's national history and the cultural history of the African people.
 Look out for the terracotta Lydenburg Heads.
 These are said to be the oldest examples of sculptures produced in Africa.
 The Whale Well is also a fascinating and atmospheric exhibit.

-Cape Town museum open: daily - 10:00 to 17:00
+Open hours: daily - 10:00 to 17:00

-Cape Town Museums: Cape Town Holocaust Centre - Hatfield Street, Gardens, Cape Town, South Africa, ZA
+Address: Hatfield Street, Gardens, Cape Town, South Africa, ZA

 Tel: +27 021 462 5553